Collins Industries: 1990s

 During the 1990s, Collins Industries grew to become the largest manufacturer of Type A small school buses in the United States.
 In 1998, the company would acquire its largest competitor, Mid Bus (a successor of the bus manufacturing operations of Superior Coach Company).
 To expand into the transit bus segment, Collins acquired World Trans, Inc, basing their vehicles on cutaway chassis and rear-engine chassis.

 In 2000, the company purchased Waldon Manufacturing, renaming it after its Lay-Mor street sweeper.

 2000s

 During the 2000s, the existence of Collins would transition significantly, shifting from a parent company to a subsidiary within a transportation conglomerate.
 Although specializing solely in small buses, in 2000, Collins offered the widest product line of any American bus manufacturer, with three different versions of the Bantam.

 A publicly traded company since 1983, Collins Industries became privately held in October 2006.
 80 percent of the company was acquired by BNS Holding Inc, with the investment group American Industrial Partners holding the other 20 percent.

 In 2007, Collins purchased the assets of Quebec-based manufacturer Les Enterprises Michel Corbeil out of bankruptcy.
 As with its Mid Bus acquisition a decade before, Collins shifted production of Corbeil buses to its Kansas facility, repackaging it as a product range marketed in Canada.
+Also, the Mid Bus plant in Bluffton, Ohio were closed and shifted to Collins' facility.
 Both subsidiaries adopted the Bantam bodywork, marketed as the Mid Bus Guide and Corbeil Quantum, respectively.